Scrapbookpages Blog

 The famous photo above and the photo below were taken by Life magazine photographer Margaret Bourke-White on April 15, 1945 as a procession of German civilians from the city of Weimar were forced to visit the Buchenwald concentration camp.
 According to The Buchenwald Report, written by the prisoners at Buchenwald, Bourke-White had just arrived that day, along with General Patton.

-Weimar residents were forced to look at dead prisoners at Buchenwald
+Weimar residents were forced to look at bodies of dead prisoners at Buchenwald concentration camp

 General George S. Patton wrote in his autobiography that he visited the Buchenwald concentration camp for the first time on April 15, 1945.
 He wrote that he did not make a special trip to see the camp.
 Patton had visited the Ohrdruf sub-camp of Buchenwald on April 12, 1945, along with General Omar Bradley and General Dwight D. Eisenhower.
 Patton threw up when he smelled the 40 dead bodies in a shed at Ohrdruf.
 He refused to go inside the shed, but General Eisenhower famously said (regarding his visit to Ohrdruf):